YoinkBird/cyclesafe/report/report.md

 It was then replaced by the interpretable_model, which was quickly found to rely on features which were not available in deployment.
 The interpretable_model2 is the re-implemented interpretable_model containing only features whch could be obtained once deployed.
 Further models were not implemented at this time.
+@FUTUREWORK: Improve precision and accuracy
+Data Segmentation - improve precision - use models created from subsets of the data according to which features can be expected.
-However, the next logical step would be to create a boosted tree model (optimised_model1).
+Improved accuracy - The next step to improve accuracy would be to create a boosted tree model (optimised_model1).
 Boosted trees are an improved implementation of a decision tree and are well suited for smaller datasets [@caruana_et_al_2008].
 Such a model was created for this project's predecessor, and could be re-implemented for this project without the unavailable features.

 As such, only interpretable_model2 will be evaluated in this section as it includes stub_model and interpretable_model.